 Viewing tips: Get away from porch lights, town lights, and headlights.
 The darker the sky, the better.
 Try looking through binoculars or a small telescope if you have access to either.
 Let your eyes adjust to the dark for about ten minutes.
 Face west after sunset and give it a few minutes.
 The comets will appear as faint, fuzzy stars with a small tail.

-about 1 month ago, Mr. Rose
+3 months ago, Mr. Rose

 The only sport I have certification in coaching is Native Youth Olympics.
 I had the students try a couple of the activities during science to show equal and unequal forces.

-about 1 month ago, Melissa Smith
+3 months ago, Melissa Smith

 Happy Homecoming Week!
 This Saturday (October 25th) we will have our annual bonfire from 7:00 pm to 10:00 pm.
 Everyone is welcome!!